United Nations Convention on the Law of the Sea: UNCLOS III

 The area outside these areas is referred to as the "high seas" or simply "the Area".

 Aside from its provisions defining ocean boundaries, the convention establishes general obligations for safeguarding the marine environment and protecting freedom of scientific research on the high seas, and also creates an innovative legal regime for controlling mineral resource exploitation in deep seabed areas beyond national jurisdiction, through an International Seabed Authority and the common heritage of mankind principle.

+The convention also established the International Tribunal for the Law of the Sea (ITLOS) in Hamburg, Germany.

 Landlocked states are given a right of access to and from the sea, without taxation of traffic through transit states.

 Part XI and the 1994 Agreement

 Part XI of the convention provides for a regime relating to minerals on the seabed outside any state's territorial waters or exclusive economic zones (EEZ).
 It establishes an International Seabed Authority (ISA) to authorize seabed exploration and mining and collect and distribute the seabed mining royalty.

-The United States objected to the provisions of Part XI of the convention on several grounds, arguing that the treaty was unfavorable to American economic and security interests.
-Due to Part XI, the United States refused to ratify the UNCLOS, although it expressed agreement with the remaining provisions of the convention.

-From 1982 to 1990, the United States accepted all but Part XI as customary international law, while attempting to establish an alternative regime for exploitation of the minerals of the deep seabed.
-An agreement was made with other seabed mining nations and licenses were granted to four international consortia.
-Concurrently, the Preparatory Commission was established to prepare for the eventual coming into force of the convention-recognized claims by applicants, sponsored by signatories of the convention.
-Overlaps between the two groups were resolved, but a decline in the demand for minerals from the seabed made the seabed regime significantly less relevant.
-In addition, the decline of communism in the late 1980s removed much of the support for some of the more contentious Part XI provisions.